Can I register a camper on-line? Yes. Click HERE to get started!

 What is a typical day like?
 Campers are at the pool from 7:45 a.m. - 11:30 a.m., and after a break for lunch, back at the pool from 1:30 p.m. - 5:00 p.m.
 The morning and afternoon session both involve time in the water (on the boards), as well as dry-land time (being spotted on the trampoline and dry-boards).
 Dinner immediately follows the afternoon session.
 Camp coaches lead group discussions each evening.
 One evening is reserved for an activity night where the campers go to the Texas Union as a group.
 The Union offers bowling, pool tables, video games, and a variety of other fun activities.

-Do you videotape?
+Is video replay available?
 Yes.
-Campers are videotaped at least once during the week, and watch the videotape with a coach who provides feedback.
-The University of Texas diving well is equipped with two TIVO machines.
-TIVO is a television set-up that instantly and continuously plays back video from the dives performed on the one meter and three meter boards.
-For example, after a camper does a dive from the springboard, he/she can instantly view his/her dive on TIVO.
-NEW FOR 2019 – All TV’s have been replaced with large HD screens, and a new Sideline Scout replay system.
+Campers are filmed at least once during the week, and watch it with a coach who provides feedback.
+The University of Texas diving well is equipped with multiple cameras and tv's to view all dives and most dryland exercises immediately after an exercise/dive.
+Sideline Scout is a television set-up that instantly and continuously plays back video from the dives performed on all boards and most dryland equipment.

 What equipment do we need to bring?
 All that is required is a suit and towel for water sessions.
 For dryland sessions, an extra pair of shorts and t-shirt is required.
 Closed toe shoes are required and mandatory to wear when not at the dorm.
 A backpack works well for bringing things to the pool.
 Campers may leave their bags/backpack on the diving well deck; however, campers are encouraged NOT to bring money or valuables to the pool.
 The camp/swim center is NOT responsible for camper’s valuables and/or missing items.
 Campers are encouraged to rent a locker/lock from the Swim Center for $35 per session/week, but this is NOT required.